bongiozzo/musica_mustdie/output/band_galadriel.md

 # Galadriel

+Melodic doom metal from Slovakia

-Дискография
+## Дискография

-"Empire of Emptiness" 1997, Death Doom
+### "Empire of Emptiness" 1997, Death Doom

+Empire Of Emptiness
+Solitude
+Sad Leaves Of The Dying Rose
+One Lost Child
+Kingdom Under The Ocean
+Silence And Screams
+Immortal Visions
+Dreaming Memories
+Tears Of Emptiness

-"The Mirror of Ages" 1999, Death Doom
+### "The Mirror of Ages" 1999, Death Doom

+ The Forest Lullaby
+ The Flower And The Dark Butterfly
+ Fear In Their Eyes
+ Twilight Time
+ In The Garden Of Lost Shades
+ 1848
+ Vampirian Love
+ Lost Paths Of Unicorns
+ The Battle By Wogastisburg

-"Oblivion" 2000, Death Doom
+### "Oblivion" 2000, Death Doom

+  On The Wings Of Gwaihir
+  Strokes Of Desire
+  As Your Body Burns
+  Blindness
+  Lavondyss
+  The Evening And Then Came The Night
+  My December
+  It Ends When The Moon Looses Its Face
+  Rivers Of Oblivion
+  Dowina
+  Acheron

-"From Ashes & Dust" 2002, Gothic
+### "From Ashes & Dust" 2002, Gothic

+01. Thorns
+02. From Ashes & Dust
+03. Strong One Against the Storm
+04. Dark Erotica
+05. A Horned Man
+06. I'm the Everything
+07. The Rememberance
+08. 2848
+09. Armies of Valinor
+10. Among your Tears
+11. The Bard's Song - The Hobbit (bonus)

+Dodo Datel - vocal, bass
+Sona Witch Kozakova - vocal
+Tomax Gabris - guitars
+Lubomir Kozak - keyboards
+Dr. Victor - drums

-"World Under World" 2004, Metal
+### "World Under World" 2004, Metal

+1. Under The Wings Of The Fallen One 05:46
+2. The End Of Eternity 05:54
+3. Imaginary Sins 03:34
+4. The Fall 00:50
+5. Bleeding Heart's Poetry 05:12
+6. I Closed Your Book 04:48
+7. Noxius Humanity 04:30
+8. Insanity And Suffering 04:20
+9. Sex In The Underworld 02:51
+10. The Grave Is The Last 06:20

+Line Up:
+Dodo Datel - Vocals and Bass
+Tomax Gabris - Guitars
+Matus Hanus - Guitars
+Lukash Shushka - Drums

+Guest Musicians:
+Lydia Lacova - Female Vocals
+Andrea Tkacova - Violin
+Martin Kolarik - Melodic Vocals
+Andrej Kutis - Melodic Vocals
+Vidar - Melodic Vocals
+Nathuruss - Vocals

-"Renascence Of Ancient Spirit" 2007, Metal
+### "Renascence Of Ancient Spirit" 2007, Metal

+1. Ode To The Earth 03:57
+2. Between The Worlds 05:52
+3. Metamorphosis 04:15
+4. Renascence of Ancient Spirit 04:53
+5. Sorrowful Planet 06:29
+6. No More Light 05:29
+7. The Autumn Leaves 05:42
+8. A Grain Of Sand 04:54

 ## Отношения с другими группами